waipingng/ML-course-fp/README.md

     RBF SVC
 ### LightGBMClassifier Model:
 * LightGBM (Light Gradient Boosting Machine) is a tree-based model which is usually used for classification when working with large dataset.
-Based on our goal, this LightGBM Classifier is combined with parwise since it is a ranking problem to compare pairs of horses in the same race.
+Based on our goal, this LightGBM Classifier is combined with pairwise since it is a ranking problem to compare pairs of horses in the same race.
 Also, we calibrate the probabilities to adjust the predicted probabilities to fit the real situation better.
 * Run `lightgbm_diff_pairwise.ipynb`: After finding feature importances from `top_features_lightgbm.ipynb`, the model is a feature-based LightGBMClassifier Model.
 ### LightGBM Ranker:
 * LightGBM Ranker is special version of LightGBM designed for learning-to-rank like horse ranking.
 The lightGBM Ranker can predict ranking order within group, istead of training horses individually.